abdo20050/BlackFingersTeam/README.md

-# Hi there. we are black fingers team
+# Hi there. we are ibn roshd falcons team
 Here is the Youtube video link for the Robot → https://youtu.be/Kr0BLmSGszo

 # let us explain to you the strategy for our robot in the game play: